Volkhov Front: 2nd Shock Army and Vlasov

 Andrey Vlasov was named Deputy Commander under Meretskov and in charge of the 2nd Shock Army (2-ая Ударная Армия).
 On January 7, 1942, he spearheaded the Lyuban Offensive Operation to break the Leningrad encirclement.
-Planned as a combined operation between the Volkhov and Leningrad Fronts on a 30 km frontage, other armies of the Leningrad Front (including the 54th) were supposed to participate at scheduled intervals in this operation.
-Crossing the Volkhov River Vlasov's army was successful in breaking through the German Eighteenth Army lines and penetrated 70–74 km deep inside the German rear area.
+Planned as a combined operation between the Volkhov and Leningrad Fronts on a 30km frontage, other armies of the Leningrad Front (including the 54th) were supposed to participate at scheduled intervals in this operation.
+Crossing the Volkhov River Vlasov's army was successful in breaking through the German Eighteenth Army lines and penetrated 70–74km deep inside the German rear area.
 The other armies (Volkhov Front's 4th, 52nd, and 59th Armies, 13th Cavalry Corps, and 4th and 6th Guards Rifle Corps), however, failed to provide the required support, and Vlasov's army became stranded.
 Permission to retreat was refused.
 With the counter-offensive in May 1942, the Second Shock Army was finally allowed to retreat, but by now, too weakened, it was annihilated.
 Vlasov was taken prisoner by the Wehrmacht troops on July 6, 1942.